Marine, Estuarine and Freshwater Biology (MEFB)

 Credits: 2

 An intensive 2-credit course for incoming freshmen, surveying a range of marine-related fields (with an emphasis on biology and ecology), research approaches, and organisms.
 The course is based at the Shoals Marine Laboratory on Appledore Island, where students, and some faculty, will be in residence.
 "Marine Immersion" introduces students to the breadth, excitement, and challenges of marine sciences through lectures, demonstrations, and field experiences offered by a cohort of UNH faculty, and through short research projects carried out on the island.
 It also introduces them to resources and opportunities available at UNH, provides an opportunity to get to know some of their professors, and lets them begin building a network among their peers even before they arrive in Durham.
-Special fee.
 (Summers only at Shoals Marine Lab.)

 Equivalent(s): ZOOL 410